 Having a plan in place to keep your business operational during crisis situations, such as the COVID-19 pandemic, starts with protecting your most critical asset – your employees. iVendTech can help.
 As you are evaluating and initiating your response plan, we want to help you keep your employees safe, while providing a solution that increases productivity within your organization and reduces costs by eliminating the shrinkage of office supplies and IT assets.

-For more information on iVendTech and other dispensing equipment, contact 1-877-771-4446.
+For more information on iVendTech office vending machines and other dispensing equipment, contact 1-877-771-4446.

 Across the country, there are debates occurring about whether or not schools should have vending machines.
 Some people claim that providing vending machines in schools contributes to the obesity problem in the United States.
 While this could be the case in some schools, providing healthy meals, snacks and beverages in schools actually promote healthy eating among students.

 Vending machines in schools and colleges are able to provide so much more than just candy and soda.
 In fact, they have the capability to offer full meals to students, in addition to healthy snacks and beverages.
 This would allow students to purchase breakfast and lunch from the machines during school hours.
 Since students are often involved in after school activities, vending machines can provide them with snacks to help get them through until it is time to go home.
 Providing this service allows schools to win back sales that were otherwise lost to convenience stores and fast-food restaurants.